How Cases Get to the Federal Circuit

 4. Does the lawyer do any teaching or writing for publication on civil service law?

-5. Check the MSPB website, mspb.gov and type in the lawyer's name in the search for precedential, mspb.gov/decisions/searchdec.htm, and nonprecedential decisions, mspb.gov/decisions/nonprecdecsearch.htm, and see what types of cases the lawyer has handled.
+5. On the MSPB website type in the lawyer's name in the search bar for precedential, mspb.gov/decisions/PrecedentialDecSearch.html, or nonprecedential decisions, mspb.gov/decisions/NonPrecedentialDecSearch.html, and see what types of cases the lawyer has handled.
 If you can get access to one of the commercial legal databases, Westlaw, or Lexis, at a public library, run a search of the lawyer's name to see what types of cases the individual has handled.
 To get some idea of what cases the lawyer has handled at the Federal Circuit, if you don't have access to a commercial legal database, in your Internet browser type the lawyer's name or last name & "United States Court of Appeals for the Federal Circuit" and review the results.
 Don't reach an opinion on the number of cases won or lost.
-After a few cases, no one wins them or loses them all.
+After a few cases, no one wins or loses them all.
 What's significant is the type of cases the lawyer undertakes.

 6. If you see a lawyer or lawyers who look promising, arrange for a consultation and let the lawyer review your case with you.
 See what the lawyer's opinion is, what the lawyer's level of interest is, and how much it is going to cost you.
 Determine how much of the work will be done by the lawyer you are speaking with and how much will be delegated to associates.
 You may want to determine the background and experience of the associates who may be working on the case.
 Shop around.
 If you cannot find counsel who you want to work with or who you can afford, remember the option of pursuing your case yourself with the Court.
 And if finances are a real problem, consider the Federal Circuit pro bono program.
 But, remember: you must file your case on time.
 Seeking counsel, pro bono or otherwise, will not excuse an untimely Circuit appeal.